 For a more technical look at how native account abstraction works, check out this page.

-Or, if you can’t wait to see native AA in action and enjoy the seamless user experience of a Starknet app, start your Starknet journey by opening a Starknet wallet with Argent or Braavos today, load up some funds from a layer 1 wallet. such as MetaMask, and plug yourself into one of the great dApps in the Starknet ecosystem.
+Can’t wait to see native AA in action?
+Start your Starknet journey by opening a Starknet wallet with Argent or Braavos today by loading some funds from a layer 1 wallet, such as MetaMask, and plugging yourself into one of the great dApps in the Starknet ecosystem.

 FAQs